 His evening started with a warm shower, ugly Christmas sweater from his Auntie Heather and a backpack of junk food and comics.
 Once the faux-joy of greeting family members was over, he’d planned to barrel to Greg’s.
 Finish his night off right.
 He’d been zipping his coat over Rudolph’s flashing nose when his dad stepped into his doorway.

 Noel tucked her candy cane dress under her butt and sat down beside him.
 “It’s cold out here.”
-She had the tiny voice of someone who had just learned how to speak up.
+She had a tiny voice, as if she was just learning how to speak up for herself.
 Her brown jacket was two sizes too big and her black combat boots looked like they belonged to someone bolder, not her, not someone as small and sweet.
 “Why’re you out here?”

 “I don’t know.”
 He really didn’t.
-He vaguely remember storming out in a rage, his father screaming that no gay boy would live under his roof.
+He vaguely remembered storming out in a rage, his father screaming that no gay boy would live under his roof.

 “Aren’t you cold?”